The Influence of Persian Culture on Art & Architecture in Islamic and Global Societies

 Friday 31 May, 6:30-7:30 pm | OFFSITE: Architectural Association

-Meanings, Forms & Signs: The Influence of Persian Culture on Art & Architecture in Islamic and Global Societies
+Meanings, Forms & Technologies: The Influence of Persian Culture on Art & Architecture in Islamic and Global Societies

 In this lecture, Nader Ardalan will explore an overview of core myths and worldviews, key aesthetic concepts, symbols and forms that have resulted in the tangible and intangible expressions of the ancient and evolving Persian civilization, geographically situated at the crossroad between ‘Occident and Orient’.
 It will reflect on how this culture has been formed, transformed and in turn, the ways that it has significantly impacted the art, architecture and urbanism of its surrounding and distant societies.
 Borrowing from the approach of cultural theorist, Stuart Hall, Ardalan describes ‘Persian Culture’ in terms of three distinct ‘identities’ that are simultaneously present to varying degrees even today: The Shahnameh Identity (Pre-history to 7 AD); The Islamic Identity (7 AD onwards); and Contemporary Identity (19th century to today).